educates/labs-installation-guides/workshops/lab-lookup-consumption/workshop/content/07-requesting-workshops.md

 others are provided for debugging and auditing purposes only.

 The custom front end web portal should redirect the user web browser to the URL given in `sessionActivationUrl`.
-This can be as a new browser window, or an browser HTML `iframe` could be used to load the URL resulting in the session being embedded with the custom front end web portal web page.
+This can be as a new browser window, or a browser HTML `iframe` could be used to load the URL resulting in the session being embedded with the custom front end web portal web page.

+Note that redirection of the users browser to the session activation URL should be done immediately and the URL should not be cached for later use.
+This is because the URL session activation token included in the URL will expire after 60 seconds.

+Click on the session activation URL displayed in the terminal window to open a new browser window on the workshop session.

+If you get that the page could not be found because you did not click before the activation token expired, request the workshop again, then click on the URL for the new session.
+Leave the workshop session browser page running for now.